sebbacon/formexperiment/README.md

 forms in your favourite templating language, and add in peppercorn tokens by hand.

-Having said that, I just noticed [whitmo][2]'s [snippet][3] on Github which appears to use peppercorn + htmlfill/formencode to do the same thing -- probably a much better idea to reuse these than reproduce -- needs investigation.
+I just noticed whitmo's [snippet][2] on Github which appears to use peppercorn + htmlfill/formencode to do the same thing -- probably a much better idea to reuse these than reproduce -- needs investigation.

 Look at the tests to see how it works.
 Start with the doctest
 ```test_simple_data.txt``` for a version without peppercorn, then move